 Interview by: Martin Bauman

-Read the full interview after the jump.
+Listen to the podcast above and read the interview after the jump.